Common DUI FAQ’s

 I’ve been arrested for a DUI.
 Now what?

-If you have been arrested for a DUI or a DWI, then you will need to appear before a judge for an arraignment, which is when the defendant appears in court in order to be formally charged with a crime, and then asked to respond to the charge by entering either a guilty or not guilty plea.
+charged with a crime, and then asked to respond to the charge by entering either a guilty or not guilty plea.

-Prepare yourself for the legal actions that will need to be taken next by reading the following about what to expect at your arraignment, what options you have for dealing with the charge, and how exactly plea bargaining works.
+reading the following about what to expect at your arraignment, what options you have for dealing with the charge,

 What should I expect at my arraignment?